islamelaila/Restaurant/README.md

 2. Open in your IDE (e.g., IntelliJ IDEA)

-3. Create the database (if using MySQL)
+3. Create the database (if using ORCALE)

 4. Configure database settings in `application.properties`